lhj1982/aws-serverless-tutorial/lesson_2/README.md

-# Develop serverless application using tranditional software engineering tools/method
+# Develop serverless application using AWS Cli

 ## Problem in Lesson 1
 We need a practical way to able to develop serverless application in a "common sense" way of engineering, for example, develop, contributing, testing, deploy.
 Not directly on AWS console.